Wakkanai: Climate

 Wakkanai has a humid continental climate (Köppen: Dfb) typical of Hokkaido but with strong influence of the ocean as island portions near the great land masses (such as the smaller islands of Nova Scotia), with cold winters, warm summers and generally heavy precipitation from the Aleutian Low, whose winds hit the city direct from the Sea of Japan but with strong oceanic influence (46 °F).
-The winter is cold enough not to fall in a "Cfb" climate and the summers although very mild for typical climate "b" is warm enough to fall into a "Dfc", both in the classification of Koppen.
+The winter is cold enough not to fall in a maritime climate (Cfb) and the summers although very mild for typical climate is warm enough not to fall into a subarctic climate (Dfc), both in the classification of Koppen.
 The mean annual temperature, at 6.8 C, is the second lowest for a significant population centre in Japan after Nemuro.
 Snowfall at 6.6 m, the third highest for a big city in Japan after Asahikawa and Aomori and one of the highest anywhere in the world.
 For comparison, Nain in Canada receives 187 in of snow.

 The Aleutian Low also makes the sunshine hours the lowest of Japan's major population centres and in the winter the wind speeds are the highest in Japan with an average of 20.2 km/h, which adds to the −4.7 C cold of a typical winter day.
-The city's port is usually usable throughout the year, but does occasionally freeze in cold winters.

 The highest temperature ever recorded in Wakkanai was 32.7 C on 29 July 2021.
 The coldest temperature ever recorded was -19.4 C on 30 January 1944.

+Demographics

+Per Japanese census data, the population of Wakkanai is as shown below.

+As of today, most of Wakkanai's residents are ethnic Japanese and can speak Japanese.
+However, smaller fractions of them tend to have Russian ancestry, due to the proximity between Wakkanai and Russia, who can speak Russian depending on how well Russian is taught in different households.
+Additionally, in even smaller numbers, there are also Ainu people or individuals of partial Ainu ancestry living in Wakkanai (see History above).

+Government

+Wakkanai has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
+Wakkanai contributes one member to the Hokkaido Legislative Assembly.
+In terms of national politics, the city is part of the Hokkaido 12th district of the lower house of the Diet of Japan.

+Economy

+Wakkanai city's core industries are fisheries, agriculture, and tourism.
+As the largest city north of Asahikawa, it is home to regional branches of national institutions such as the Japan Coast Guard, the Self-Defense Forces, the local tax office, the courts, and the district prosecutor's office, as well as the Soya General Bureau.
+Tourism is facilitated in the local area via fisheries and monuments, as well as with ferries to the nearby offshore islands (see Seaports below).
+There are multiple fishing ports which specialize in deep sea fishing and marine products.
+Marine products are sold in the Kita market and Fukko market located in the city.